titarenko/xstruct/README.md

 				time: el.get (child) -> child.css(".date").text().trim()
 				text: el.get (child) -> child.css(".text p").text()
 	)

-	.on("progress", (meta) ->
-		progressBar.update meta.fraction # this one will change from 0 to 1
-	)

-	.on("error", (error) ->
-		log.error error
-	)

-	.on("log", (message, meta) ->
-		log.debug message, meta # message is textual info describing log event, meta is object with context data )

-	.on("finished", (data) ->
+# pipeline is defined -- handle results

+	.promise() # returns Q's promise
+	.catch((error) -> done error)
-		db.store data # in this example data is array of objects with properties: author, time, text )
+	.done((data) -> ...) # in this case data will be array of objects with "author", "time" and "text" properties

-	.done()
 ```

 API
 ---

-## High Level (XStruct API)
+## High Level (Pipeline API)

+### progress(delay, function)

+setups progress reporting, which will be done by calling given function with frequency no more than 1 time per `delay` period

+### marker(string)

+sets marker as a parameter for progress reporting routine; this one will be used to distinguish different progressing processes; if not set, "default" will be used as marker

+### log(function)

+setups log event reporting, which will be done by calling given function

 ### json(url)

-downloads JSON using given URL
+downloads JSON using given URL; if URL is omitted, result of previous step will be used as URL

 ### html(url)

-downloads HTML using given URL, returns wrapper object to do low-level operations
+downloads page using given URL, returns instance of HtmlProcessor (see below) to do extraction from HTML; if URL is omitted, result of previous step will be used as URL

 ### then(function)